System Support Program: System utility programs

 SSP procedures utilize utility programs, which can in some cases be more useful to the computer programmer than the SSP procedures themselves. $MAINT is the library utility, used in ALOCLIBR, BLDLIBR, FROMLIBR, LIBRLIBR, REMOVE, CONDENSE, LISTLIBR, and TOLIBR. $COPY is the file utility used in SAVE, RESTORE, COPYDATA, and LISTDATA.
 There are many other utilities, including $FBLD, $LABEL, $DUPRD, $INIT, $DELET, $HIST, $CNFIG, #GSORT, $PACK, and $PROF, which are more flexible at the program level than associated SSP procedures can be.

 Configuring using CNFIGSSP

 The CNFIGSSP procedure was used to configure the system, including the devices.
 Each device is assigned a two-character ID.
-The first letter must be alphabetic; the second must be alphameric.
+The first letter must be alphabetic; the second must be numeric.
 The system also reserved certain IDs; the device can't be called I1 or F1, for example.
 I1 is the name of the diskette drive; F1 is what the system calls the hard drive (stands for "fixed disk," since it is not a removable disk pack.)

 To apply CNFIGSSP, the system must be dedicated (no other users logged on or programs running).
 The system must be IP Led (rebooted.)
 When IPL finished, the new devices would appear on the status display.